 The challenges of having a healthy relationship with food stem from the moral labels we’ve placed on eating.
 It’s time to stop pitting ourselves against the very thing that nourishes our bodies.

-Many people wrestle through the challenge of foods being labeled as good or bad.
+Many people wrestle through the challenge of food labeling as good or bad.
 Because, let’s face it, everything we choose to put in our bodies has been predefined in some way, shape, or form by the culture we live in.
 Does any of this sound familiar?

 “Sugar is so bad for you.”